CHRISHA1122/milestone-project-1/README.md

 ## Features

-The Eletrician website is designed to strictly adhere to accessibility guidelines across all pages, wiyh easy navigation between sections/pages.
+The Eletrician website is designed to strictly adhere to accessibility guidelines across all pages, with easy navigation between sections/pages.

 ### Header/Footer

 The header/navbar with a built in hamburger button was taken from [Bootstrap](https://getbootstrap.com/), then changed to suit needs.
 First adding the company name to the left, then the three page links in the middle and finally a number to contact the company on the right.
 All styled in style.css file, with each been a clickable link.
-The header was also made so it always sticks at the top of the page for easy navigation.
+The header was also made to always stick at the top of the page for easy navigation.

 ![Header/navbar](assets/readme.images/header-navbar.png)